taiqihe/eeg_emb_rsa/README.md

 1. Run `gen_eventlist.m` to extract the eventlists from the EEG files.
 2. Run `normalize_eventlists.sh` to fix idiosyncratic inconsistencies in the generated eventlists
-3. Use `proc_elist.py` to add word information to the eventlists
+3. Use `proc_elist.py` to add word information from the audio-text alignments to the eventlists
 4. Run `gen_data.m` to filter and epoch the EEG data and generate epochs for all words for each subject
 5. Run `serialize_epochs.py` to prepare the data for the next steps